-The current Wayne Highlands School District Wellness Policy can be found online at https://sites.google.com/waynehighlands.org/whsdwellness/home.
-Parents/guardians and students can also find information on nutrition, physical activity, safety, as well as monthly wellness blasts.
+The current Wayne Highlands School District Wellness Policy can be found online at http://whsdwellness.wikispaces.com/.
+Parents/guardians and students can also find information on nutrition, physical activity, safety, and monthly wellness blasts at the wikispace listed above.
+More information and ideas can be found on our WHSD Wellness Pinterest.